Layout

 What’s the Difference Between a Program Manager and a Product Manager?

-In a new product development program, the program manager’s job is to shepherd a product to market on time and on budget.
+In a product development program, the program manager’s job is to shepherd a product to market on time and on budget.
 Once the product is released to the market, the program manager’s work is done.

 In some organizations, programs consist of many individual projects.
 In such organizations, the project manager’s role is to oversee the project plan of the individual project, while the program manager oversees a number of projects within a given program.
 Think, for instance, of a product family.
 Each product may be the result of a separate product development project; it may be a program manager’s role to oversee the entire program, i.e., the family of products as a whole.